Payments to volunteers

 - you make other payments to the volunteer, for example, an honorarium or for time spent.

-What happens if the volunteer is classed as an employee or office holder?
+The volunteer is classed as an employee or office holder

 If the volunteer is classed as an office holder or employee, any payments you make to them will be considered to be employment income.